fpgadeveloper/microzed-axi-dma/SDK/README.md

 ### Create the hardware platform

-1. Run Xilinx SDK
+1. Run Vivado and open the project
+2. Select File->Export->Export Hardware.
+Remember where you choose to save the export (or just choose "internal to project").
-2. Select this folder as your SDK workspace (the folder where this readme file is located).
+3. Select File->Launch SDK.
+Now select the location of the exported hardware (done in previous step) and select the SDK folder as your SDK workspace (the folder where this readme file is located).
-3. SDK will then open an empty workspace.
-Select File->New->Project.
+3. SDK will then open an empty workspace and it should automatically build the Hardware Platform Specification if you selected the correct location for the export files above.
-4. In the New Project Wizard, select Xilinx->Hardware Platform Specification.
-Click Next.
-5. In the Target Hardware Specification window, click Browse.
-6. Browse to the "EDK/SDK/SDK_Export/hw" folder and select the "system.xml" file.
-7. The project name should be automatically named "EDK_hw_platform".
+7. The hardware platform should be automatically named "design_1_wrapper_hw_platform_0".
 Make sure that the name is spelt exactly like that and click Finish.

-After completing those steps you should have an SDK workspace with a single project named "EDK_hw_platform".
+After completing those steps you should have an SDK workspace with a single project named "design_1_wrapper_hw_platform_0".

 ### Import the application and BSP